Booking is on request from April to November

 This last day is dedicated to secular structures of the “Levadas”.
 The “Levadas” are man-made channels to bring water from the highlands for the agricultural land, and thus ensure their support throughout the year.
 In this case, this particular “levada” also had the functionality to feed the local Power Station, the first of its kind to be built in Portugal.

-In most of the path, we will follow this “levada”, sometimes on its side, other times over its schist gangways.
+In most of the path, we will follow this flow, sometimes on its side, other times over its schist gangways.
 Together with the dense vegetation, the steep slopes help to recreate a unique and also very refreshing landscape of great beauty.
-In some areas, it is possible to take a bath in the clear waters of the “levada”.
+In some areas, it is possible to take a bath in these clear waters.
 Although cold, depending on the time of year, the feeling is great.

 The Oaks, Cork Trees and Pine Trees are the dominant species among the larger trees, especially in the areas near the villages we will cross.